femtomc/jaxmax/README.md

 ## State of coverage of JAX primitives

-Keep in mind, even if a primitive is supported by a test, there may be missing usages.
+Keep in mind, even if a primitive is supported by a test, there may be missing usage patterns which cause errors which we haven't covered yet.

 - [X] `lax.add_p`
 - [X] `lax.mul_p`